 Hartford Stage, Hartford

 Providing guests with accessible theater entry, seating, parking, restrooms, and emergency evacuation assistance; assistive listening devices; and open-captioned and audio-described performances.
 Learn more.

 Lake Compounce, Bristol

 America’s oldest continuously operating theme park offers alternative access to rides, hearing impairment accommodations,wheelchair/ electric scooter rentals, and special assigned wait times for visitors for whom waiting in line may be especially challenging.
+Learn more.

 Mystic Seaport Museum, Mystic